Toileting, Nappy Changing and intimate care Policy

-Toilet training is a self care skill that children have the opportunity to learn with my full support and non judgemental concern.
+Toilet training is a self-care skill that children can learn with our full and non-judgemental support.
 I work closely with parents to ensure that each child is comfortable and kept clean and dry during their time with me.
 I aim to provide the opportunity for all children to use the toilet independently and to provide assistance for those who need it.
-I will work with parents towards toilet training, unless there are medical or other developmental reasons why this may not be appropriate.
+I will work with parents towards toilet training unless there are medical or other developmental reasons why this may not be appropriate.

 Intimate care routines also include helping children to dress and undress themselves, change clothes according to the weather (e.g. putting swimming costumes on), washing intimate parts of the body, feeding and cleaning children after feeding, administering oral medication, hair care, helping children who have vomited etc.

 All children have the right to be safe and to be treated with dignity and respect.
 I will accommodate their needs and work with parents/carers to encourage them to eventually be able to use the toilet independently wherever possible.
-Details of nappy changes, potty and toilet trips will be shared with parents either through the daily diaries or during short discussions at pick up time.
+Children’s privacy is considered and balanced with safeguarding and support needs when changing nappies and toileting.
+Details of nappy changes, potty and toilet trips will be shared with parents every day the child attends my setting via texts and/or short discussions at pick up time.

 Procedure for toileting